-This memo should be read and reviewed in tandem with the FY23 Pre-Enrollment and Waitlist Submission and Instructions Memorandum distributed to all charter schools and posted on the Department's website at Pre-Enrollment and Waitlist Data - Massachusetts Charter Schools.
+This memo should be read and reviewed in tandem with the FY2024 Pre-Enrollment and Waitlist Submission and Instructions Memorandum distributed to all charter schools and posted on the Department's website at Pre-Enrollment and Waitlist Data - Massachusetts Charter Schools.

 Limitations on Commonwealth charter school enrollment from a district are a result of the net school spending (NSS) caps established by the charter school statute (M.G.L.
 Chapter 71, Section 89(i)(2)).

 As more districts reach relevant NSS caps, Commonwealth charter schools face the possibility of proration of charter school tuition.
 Due to the mandatory language of the charter school statute, the Department has no discretion in determining the NSS cap and must ensure that district payments to charter schools do not exceed the relevant caps.
-The Department urges Commonwealth charter schools to carefully track enrollment of students from districts at or near NSS caps.
-Full charter school tuition cannot be guaranteed from districts projected to be at or near NSS caps.
+The Department urges Commonwealth charter schools to carefully track enrollment of students from districts and the status of the district's NSS caps.
+Full charter school tuition cannot be guaranteed from districts projected to be at or near NSS caps, including exit cap districts.
 Please see information below about tuition payment for siblings when admission of a sibling causes a district to exceed its NSS cap.

 For almost two decades, the Department has utilized sub-caps to limit enrollment from specific districts to assist charter schools in managing enrollment within NSS caps.
 A sub-cap is an administrative limit at a particular charter school on the number of students that can be enrolled from a particular district.
 The goal, when setting sub-caps, is to avoid proration of tuition while permitting Commonwealth charter schools to enroll students up to the relevant NSS caps.
 These sub-caps operate in a fashion similar to maximum enrollment limits.
-These "sub-caps" set limits for the total enrollment from relevant districts, but do not guarantee tuition for the specified number of students.
+These sub-caps set limits for the total enrollment from relevant districts, but do not guarantee tuition for the specified number of students.
 The statutory NSS cap, however, is a limit on the amount of tuition that can be transferred to Commonwealth charter schools in total from that district.
 See Table 4 for current sub-cap information for Commonwealth charter schools.

-The Commonwealth pays full tuition for siblings when the admission of a sibling causes a district to exceed the NSS cap.
-The Commonwealth continues paying full tuition for such sibling until it is no longer the continued attendance of the sibling that is causing the district to exceed its NSS cap.
+The Commonwealth pays tuition for siblings when enrollment of a sibling causes a district to exceed its NSS cap.
 The charter school statute specifies that the Commonwealth pays tuition for "siblings attending commonwealth charter schools to the extent that their attendance would otherwise cause the school district's charter school tuition payments to exceed 9 per cent of the school district's net school spending."
 G.L. c.
 71, § 89(i)(2).
 If tuition payments from a district to Commonwealth charter schools do not exceed its NSS cap in any year, the district will resume payments for siblings who were previously admitted.

-Using projected FY23 enrollment numbers for charter schools, projected FY23 tuition rates, and required FY23 NSS figures, the Department's Office of District and School Finance has calculated preliminary projections of each sending district's FY23 enrollment against the 9 percent NSS cap, 18 percent NSS cap, or other relevant NSS cap.
+Using projected FY2024 enrollment numbers for charter schools, projected FY2024 tuition rates, and required FY2024 NSS figures, the Department's Office of District and School Finance has calculated preliminary projections of each sending district's FY2024 enrollment against the 9 percent NSS cap, 18 percent NSS cap, or other relevant NSS cap.

-Given the data above and based on the Department's understanding of charter school growth plans for FY23, the Department projects the number of seats (FTE) that will remain for charter school enrollment in each sending district after the FY23 enrollment process has been completed.
+Given the data above and based on the Department's understanding of charter school growth plans for FY2024, the Department projects the number of "seats" (FTE) that will remain for charter school enrollment in each sending district after the FY2024 enrollment process has been completed.
 Based on this analysis and depending on how many FTE seats remain before potential proration of tuition, the Department has determined that certain school districts are "near-cap" and "at-cap" districts.
-The Department has also identified districts that are "approaching-cap" districts.
+The Department has also identified districts that are "exit-cap" districts and "approaching-cap" districts.

-Charter school tuition from any districts identified as "near-cap" or "at-cap" for FY23 may be subject to proration.
+Charter school tuition from any districts identified as near-cap, exit-cap, or at-cap for FY2024 may be subject to proration.
 The Department cannot guarantee full tuition for students residing in districts with an exit-cap or projected to be at or near NSS caps.
 In addition, the Department also cannot guarantee full tuition regardless of a school's maximum enrollment or enrollment sub-caps.
-The Department will provide further guidance to charter schools that may be impacted by near-cap or at-cap district designations for FY23.5
+The Department will provide further guidance to charter schools that may be impacted by NSS cap designations for FY2024.6

 Please note that in the event that a sending district's tuition assessment exceeds the applicable percent NSS cap, the Department will prorate equally that district's tuition assessment among all charter schools enrolling students from that district.